 Yes, 100%.
 I cannot claim that every single ingredient is organic, because I sometimes prefer a British or Italian fruit that may be a heritage variety that is grown in traditional ways, but is not certified organic.
 It is really about taste for me and the impact on the earth.

 Those two things mean that it has to be in season as well.
 So we don't have tomatoes in December unless they are preserved.
 This can be frustrating at first for some of our customers, but then they learn to get really excited when the Fragolina grapes come back around.
-Just last week we filled tarts with the most gorgeous blood red nectarines and we are actually looking forward to apples again.
+Recently, we filled tarts with the most gorgeous blood red nectarines.

 How does the British palate differ from the American when it comes to sweets?